If you’re planning on travelling through Southern China, you’ve probably heard of Yangshuo.

-While Yangshou is packed with activities and things to do, what most foreign travelers have heard about Yangshuo tends to be a mix of the good, the bad and the ugly.
+While Yangshuo is packed with activities and things to do, what most foreign travelers have heard about it tends to be a mix of the good, the bad and the ugly.

 Yangshuo has transformed

 A once sleepy mountain retreat and fishing village (present population 300,000), in the last decade, Yangshuo has been transformed by China’s domestic tourism boom.

 In peak holiday season, tourists in the city center appear to regularly outnumber locals.
 And wherever the convoy of tour buses go, crowds and chaos follow.

 In my humble opinion?
 Absolutely!
 And for one very good reason.